wdclayton/owncloud-documentation/quickstart.md

 # Quickstart Guide to the Installation and Configuration of ownCloud 10 on RHEL 7

+The purpose of this quick start guide is to bring an instance of ownCloud 10 into production.
+The topics of user management and client software deployment are also discussed.

-This document is specific to installing ownCloud 10 on RHEL 7.
-For instructions using other Linux distributions please see your vendor's documentation or visit the [ownCloud vendor-neutral documentation](https://doc.owncloud.com/server/admin_manual/installation/manual_installation.html) for a detailed walk-through of this entire objective and more.
+This document is specific to RHEL 7.
+For instructions using other Linux distributions please see your vendor's documentation or visit the ownCloud vendor-neutral documentation for a detailed walk-through of this entire process and more.

 ## Prerequisites